If you want to visit Bath this year, here’s a weekend in Bath itinerary!

 There have been three churches on the historic site of Bath Abbey; first it was a Saxon Convent, then a Norman Monastery, and now it stands as Bath Abbey.

-It was the coronation site of Edgar, the first King of all of England, in 973.
+It was the coronation site of Edgar, the first King of all of England, in 973 AD.
 There is a plaque on the church.
-The Abbey fell into disrepair, but started to be reconstructed when Bishop Oliver Cromwell had a dream that he should be the one to rebuild the Abbey.
+The Abbey fell into disrepair, but started to be reconstructed when Bishop Oliver King had a dream that he should be the one to rebuild the Abbey.

 It was ultimately closed during Henry VIII’s dissolution of the monasteries, but reconstructed again under Elizabeth I.